Crop scouting reports

 Crop scouting is an essential part of integrated pest management (IPM).
 Scouting programs are designed to protect and maximize crop yield and quality while minimizing the risk associated with pesticide use.

-Each week, extension agronomy specialists and agronomy assistants scout fields in Barton County and then report their findings through an automated phone service and email message.
+Each week, an extension agronomy specialist scouts fields in Barton County and then report their findings through an automated phone service and email message.
 The message will go out to everyone signed up for the program.

-The cost of the program is only $35 per phone number, $95 for three numbers, and $30 per phone number for those with 4 or more.
-For more information about the program, call the Barton County Extension Center at 417-682-3579.
+The cost of the program is only $35 per phone number, $95 for three numbers and $30 per phone number for those with four or more.

 Current weekly report

-The weekly field scouting report is sponsored by University of Missouri Extension and Barton County Extension.
-For more information on this scouting report, or to learn how to receive it a week earlier by telephone, contact the MU Extension Center in Barton County, (417) 682-3579.
+The weekly field scouting report is sponsored by University of Missouri and Barton County Extension.
+For more information on the scouting report, or to learn how to receive the information earlier by telephone, contact the Barton County Extension Center at (417) 682-3579.

 Links to other resources:

-Current soil temperatures in Lamar are updated every 5 minutes and can be found at http://agebb.missouri.edu/weather/realtime/lamar.asp
+Current soil temperatures in Lamar are updated every five minutes and can be found at http://agebb.missouri.edu/weather/realtime/lamar.asp.